kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 The number of users dropped slightly at the end of 2020 based on quarterly data, but even with this drop, they grew more than the year before.

-**We cannot expect 12% user growth to continue** and it will probably drop back to high single digits.
+**We cannot expect 12% user growth to continue,** and it will probably drop back to high single digits.
 That means that Facebook will be able to hold on to its high market share among users, and its growth will be mainly thanks to general growth in the number of people who use the internet.
 In the case of a Facebook's size company, just keeping its market share stable is a great achievement.

-**Dependence of Facebook users' growth on internet users' growth is also one reason behind the growth difference in North America and Europe compared to Asi-Pacific and the rest of the world**.
+**The dependence of Facebook users' growth on the internet users' growth is also one reason behind the growth difference in North America and Europe compared to Asia-Pacific and the rest of the world**.

 The majority of people in more countries like the US and western Europe are already online, and user growth is in the low single digits.
 On the other hand, the Asia-Pacific region and the rest of the world are growing more quickly, driven by a lower proportion of the population with access to the internet.